-legal points aggregate, and if possible, where points of performance improvements aggregate.
+where legal points aggregate, and if possible, where points of performance improvements aggregate.

 Such an optimisation space is not only large but also complex.
-[12] demonstrates that even with only two transformations in tiling and unrolling, the resulting subspace is highly non-linear and contains many local minima as well as some discontinuities.
+Kisuki et al. (1999) demonstrate that even with only two transformations in tiling and unrolling, the resulting subspace is highly non-linear and contains many local minima as well as some discontinuities.
 It is infeasible to analyse or predict the performance and to pick good points from the space using static approaches.
 A reasonable alternative is a search algorithm which uses its prior results and heuristics to direct its search, in order to locate good points quickly.